How to share access to your Google Analytics account

 There are a number of ways that you can share access to your Analytics account.
 This allows you to customise who you share access to your account with and allows you to be more restrictive.
 One thing that you should consider before granting someone access to your account is what kind of permission you want to give them.
 This comes in two steps, accounts and permissions.

-Accounts; There are 3 types of accounts with different kinds of access to Analytics.
+Accounts; There are 3 types of account levels with different kinds of access to Analytics.
 The account level gives access to all levels of your Analytics and is the most common.
 The property level grants access to one of the websites or applications you are tracking, so you should use this if you manage several accounts.
 The views level only grants access to a defined set of data and not the whole website.

 Add a User